avifenesh/valkey-glidejs-mcp/README.md

 npm install
 ```

-### Configuration

-Configure your Valkey connection settings in the MCP server configuration.

 ### Usage

-Start the MCP server and connect it to your AI assistant to begin interacting with your Valkey database.
+1. Start the MCP knowledge server
+2. Connect it to your AI assistant
+3. Ask for help with:
+   - Generating GLIDE client code
+   - Migrating from other Redis clients
+   - GLIDE best practices and patterns
+   - API usage examples and documentation

 ## Development